mi-classroom/mi-web-technologien-beiboot-ss2023-finnge/docs/review-process.md

 ## Review Process

+* The author of the pull request MUST be marked as assignee
 * Each pull request to the `main` branch MUST be reviewed by at least one person
   * The person reviewing MUST NOT be the author of the pull request
   * The person reviewing SHOULD NOT be author of any new commits to be merged